Pattaya public transport and tuk-tuk route map

 Drives up and down from South Pattaya Road on Thappraya Road to Jomtien Beach and Beach Road and turns around to return, or going up to Jomtien 2nd Road and returning to South Pattaya.
 Currently, Jomtien 2nd Road is not normally driven.

 Movement is carried out along the ring, from the side of Jomtien, the parking lot is located in the southernmost part of the Jomtien district.
 From Jomtien, songthaews move along the sea coast, passing the entire beach.
-Then they turn onto Tappraya Street, drive through it all and arrive at the final stop in the Walking Street area.
-Some routes turn onto Second road.
-Then they turn to Beach road near the Dolphinarium and move in the opposite direction to Walking Street.
-Then they turn onto Second road again, stop at the school.
+Then they turn onto Thappraya Rd, drive through it all and arrive at the final stop in the Walking Street area.
+Some buses do not stop after arriving at Walking Street, but continue moving and turn onto Sai Song Rd (Second Beach Rd).
+Then, near the Dolphinarium, they turn onto Pattaya Beach Rd and move in the opposite direction to Walking Street.
+Then again turn onto Sai Song Rd (Second Beach Rd), stop near the school.
 Here they have planned a short stop, designed to fill the cabin with passengers on their way to Jomtien.
 If you move within one area, the fare is 10 baht, if you need to get to another – 20 baht.

-Up and down Threp Prasit Road.
-The Threp Prasit route is designed for passengers going to the night market.
+Up and down Thepprasit Road.
+The Thepprasit route is designed for passengers going to the night market.
 Therefore, tuk-tuk runs here only from Friday to Sunday.
 The rest of the time, if necessary, you will have to take a taxi.

 Soi Buakhao route

 Up and down Soi Buakhao.
-When reaching Pattaya Klang (Central Street), the tuk-tuk turns right and goes to the Sukhumvit highway.
-Then it turns around and drives along Central Street to Soi Buakhao and turns onto it.
+When reaching Central Pattaya Rd (Pattaya Klang), the tuk-tuk turns right and goes to the Sukhumvit Rd.
+Then it turns around and drives along Central Pattaya Rd to Soi Buakhao and turns onto it.

-White tuk-tuk runs on the Sukhumvit highway.
+White tuk-tuk runs on the Sukhumvit Rd.
 They don't go deep into Pattaya.
 In them the fare is 20 baht.
 This route is not indicated on the map in this article.

 There are several tuk-tuk stops on each route.
 These are some kind of end stations, but there can be more than two of them.
 The main goal, apparently, is to recruit enough passengers to recoup the cost of the ride.
 When the tuk-tuk fills up, the car starts.